 One thing that’s important to consider when having a glass of wine is whether it’s a red, white, sweet, or dry; and how many ounces are in your glass.
 Generally speaking, a 5oz glass of wine, which is considered a single serving of most wines, contains roughly 120-125 calories.

-To calculate calories per 5 oz of wine, you take the percentage of alcohol in the entire bottle and multiply it by 12.
+To calculate this, you just take the percentage of alcohol in the entire bottle and multiply it by 12.
 So, a bottle of wine with 10% alcohol volume contains about 120 calories per one 5oz glass.
-Divide the 120 by 4 or 9, depending on how you want to track your alcohol.
 The same formula applies to calculating calories for champagne, though a typical serving size is only 4 ounces.

 Best beer to drink on a diet

 When it comes to drinking beer on a flexible diet stick with a light beer if your palette allows it.
 Typically, light beers like have a calorie range of between 55 and 110 calories.
 In contrast, an IPA may contain up to 200 calories.
 The low-calorie count of light beers makes them the better choice for a beer to drink on a diet.
 Don’t forget: Divide that calorie count by 4 to track it as carbs, or by 9 to track it as fats.

 Best liquor to drink on a diet